-All CMV Crashes - Data Source: FMCSA Motor Carrier Management Information System (MCMIS) as of 6/15/2021.
-Motor Coach/Passenger Carrier Crashes - Data Source: FMCSA Motor Carrier Management Information System (MCMIS) as of 6/15/2021.
+All CMV Crashes - Data Source: FMCSA Motor Carrier Management Information System (MCMIS) as of 7/17/2023.
+Motor Coach/Passenger Carrier Crashes - Data Source: FMCSA Motor Carrier Management Information System (MCMIS) as of 7/17/2023.

-Projected Goal for FY 2021 - 2023:
+Projected Goal for FY 2024 - 2026:

 In the table below, state the crash reduction goal for each of the three fiscal years.
 The method of measurement should be consistent from year to year.
-For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal could be shown as 4 percent.
+For example, if the overall crash reduction goal for the three year period is 12 percent, then each annual goal would be shown as 4 percent.
+If the crash reduction goal is 15 crashes per year, then each annual goal would be shown as 15.

 Fiscal Year Annual Crash Reduction Goals

-Î 2021 5
+2024 5

-Î 2022 5
+2025 5

-Î 2023 5
+2026 5

-The reduction of 5 CMV involved fatal crashes per year equates to a 3% reduction over a 3 year period (2021, 2022, 2023).
-The starting point for the crash reduction goal will be derived from the actual outcome of the 2020 CMV involved fatal crash results.
+The reduction of 5 CMV involved fatal crashes per year equates to a 3% reduction over a 3 year period (2024, 2025, 2026).
+The starting point for the crash reduction goal will be derived from the actual outcome of the 2023 CMV involved fatal crash results.

-Program Activities for FY 2021 - 2023: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.
+Program Activities for FY 2024 - 2026: States must indicate the activities, and the amount of effort (staff hours, inspections, traffic enforcement stops, etc.) that will be resourced directly for the program activities purpose.

-Due to Alabama's top 10 ranking in fatal CMV Crashes in 2019, the MCSU is implementing the following steps into the Commercial Vehicle Safety Plan currently in effect: The MCSU will conduct concentrated enforcement/inspection details in the areas identified with the highest number of CMV related fatal crashes, in an effort to reduce the crashes as indicated above over a 3 year period.
+The MCSU is implementing the following steps into the Commercial Vehicle Safety Plan: The MCSU will conduct concentrated enforcement/inspection details in the areas identified with the highest number of CMV-related fatal crashes in an effort to reduce the crashes as indicated above over a 3-year period.

-The Interstate, Federal and State mile posted routes throughout the state have been identified as high crash corridors that cause huge issues in addition to fatalities and injuries.
+The Interstate, Federal, and State mile-posted routes throughout the state have been identified as high crash corridors that cause huge issues in addition to fatalities and injuries.
 Major crashes along these identified routes cause crippling traffic issues that are felt for miles as well as onto surface streets.
-This effects not only the safety of the motoring public, but also can have a detrimental effect on the local economy in the crash areas that can be felt for days.
+This affects not only the safety of the motoring public but also can have a detrimental effect on the local economy in the crash areas that can be felt for days.

-MCSU and CVE personnel have been directed to conduct concentrated routine enforcement activities including inspections and traffic enforcement stops, in addition to full or add-on shifts funded through the High Priority Grant, in identified high risk crash corridors throughout the state identified through the ADVANCE data dashboard.
+MCSU and CVE personnel have been directed to conduct concentrated routine enforcement activities, including inspections and traffic enforcement stops, in addition to full or add-on shifts funded through the High Priority Grant, in identified high-risk crash corridors throughout the state identified through the ADVANCE data dashboard.
 A directive has been issued that each CMV inspection should include a pre-screen in an attempt to ensure that OOS carriers and prohibited drivers are identified and do not continue to operate.
-DOT pre-screen technology readers at the Heflin Weigh Station, Shorter and Grand Bay Virtual Weigh Stations are also employed to identify high risk carriers.
-Specific unsafe driver behavior to be targeted during CMV traffic enforcement will include but not limited to impaired operation, unsafe speed, occupant restraint and cell-phone usage.
-Hand held LIDAR radars have been purchased and issued to conduct traffic enforcement targeting both CMV and non-CMV's operating in an unsafe manner.
+DOT pre-screen technology readers at the Heflin Weigh Station, Shorter, Winfield, and Grand Bay Virtual Weigh Stations are also employed to identify high-risk carriers.
+Specific unsafe driving behavior will be targeted during CMV traffic enforcement and will include but not be limited to impaired operation, unsafe speed, occupant restraint, driver fatigue, and cell phone usage.
+Hand-held LIDAR radars have been purchased and issued to conduct traffic enforcement targeting both CMV and non-CMVs operating in an unsafe manner.

-Additional emphasis will be also be directed towards CMV Traffic Enforcement during all routine patrol.
-MCSU and CVE personnel will be directed to increase enforcement of known Top 10 contributing crash factors of CMV involved crashes.
-These crash factors will be identified utilizing the ADVANCE, eCrash data dashboard and distributed monthly to each Inspector.
+Additional emphasis will also be directed toward CMV Traffic Enforcement during all routine patrols.
+MCSU and CVE personnel will be directed to increase enforcement of known contributing crash factors of CMV-involved crashes.
+These crash factors will be identified utilizing the ADVANCE, eCrash data dashboard, and the information provided by the Alabama Division's Program Analyst.